Aiming to Achieve the SDG for Safe Drinking Water in Haiti: Empowerment is the Key

 When Clean Water for Haiti began selling filters, it was sometimes a challenge to make sales.
 The areas where filters are the most popular are the same areas where the only available water is brown with turbidity.
 Water goes in the filter brown and comes out clear which really appeals to Haitian families.
 While demand was sometimes a little weak before the cholera outbreak, it took off with great strength following it.
 People noticed that their neighbors with filters did not become ill, and wanted one for themselves.

-CLEAN WATER FOR HAITI / LESLIE ROLLINGIN THE PHOTO: CWH FILTER TECHNICIANS PREPARING TO POUR A BATCH OF FILTERS AT THE MANUFACTURING FACILITY.
-PHOTO CREDIT:
+IN THE PHOTO: CWH FILTER TECHNICIANS PREPARING TO POUR A BATCH OF FILTERS AT THE MANUFACTURING FACILITY.
+PHOTO CREDIT: CLEAN WATER FOR HAITI / LESLIE ROLLING

 The cost to the program is about $100 per filter which includes everything from labor and transportation expenses to stamps and teleconferencing costs.
 The decision was made to keep the cost to the beneficiaries as low as possible while still maintaining the reputation of the filter as a valuable household tool.
 This means that more funds have to be raised by the organization, but it makes it possible for access to be gained by those with the greatest need: the poorest of the poor.